 What to do in June

-June.
-Long, light, warmer days means your crops will grow fast this month.
-Go away for the weekend and you may notice your tomatoes and beans are an inch or two taller on your return.
+Long, light, and (hopefully) warmer days means everything can grow at its fastest this month.
+Go away for the weekend and your tomatoes and beans might be an inch or two taller on your return.

-It's also a busy month.
-There's watering, feeding and caring for your fast growing crops.
-And if you want to keep up a supply of salads, leaves, peas, and beans for late summer and autumn, you'll need to keep sowing.
-Dedicating a small space or shelf as your 'seedling nursery' is one way to ensure you always have a supply of seedlings when needed.
+And if you want to keep up a supply of salads, leaves, peas, and beans for late summer and autumn, you'll want to sow some seeds, too.
+Dedicating a small space or shelf as a 'seedling nursery' is a great way to raise baby plants that you can plant out when needed.

 This month